OGMyst/milestone-Project-three/README.md

 - The javascript has undergone unit testing and passes all tests

+- The site was was not made with TDD as I was still figuring out concepts of how best to implement my ideas.
+The tests were added after completing the code.

+- Not all functions were tested.
+I left those functions that only contained simple commands, such as "classList.add", untested.
+I felt they were too basic to test as it is very clear to see if they are working as intended or not.

 The following tests have been used to ensure proper site functionality:
 * GTmetrix: To test on website loading times